The new Air Force One arrives in 2024. Here’s what we know so far.

-Sometime in 2024, if all goes according to plan, whoever the president of the United States is at the time will receive two new airplanes: the future version of Air Force One.
-The current planes are Boeing 747s, and the next ones will be too, although they will be a new model that is longer, wider, and capable of going further and cruising faster than its predecessor.
+Sometime in 2024, if all goes according to plan, the Biden administration should receive a sweet new ride: the future version of Air Force One.
+The current planes are Boeing 747s, and the next ones will be too, although they will be a new model that is longer and wider (measured by its wingspan) than its predecessor.

 Like the White House, Air Force One is a symbol that is supposed to transcend any presidential administration.
 “It doesn’t represent an individual president,” says Todd Harrison, the director of the Aerospace Security Project at the Center for Strategic and International Studies.
 “It represents the presidency and the U.S. government.”